20 Alberta Hikes That Will BLOW You Away

 Mount St. Piran

 Another one of the best hikes in Alberta that often gets overshadowed is Mount St. Piran.
 Many visitors venture to Lake Louise and opt to do a little hiking.
 The most popular hike is Lake Agnes Teahouse, followed by the Beehives and often Devil’s Thumb.
-However, many visitors don’t attempt Mount St Piran.
-This is a nice summit to bag if you have a few other Canadian Rockies hikes under your belt.
+However, many visitors don’t attempt or even think about Mount St Piran.
+This is a nice summit to bag if you already have a few other Canadian Rockies hikes under your belt.

 If you’ve already hiked up to the Lake Agnes Teahouse, consider continuing on to the Little Beehive and then continuing up Mount St. Piran.
 While the Teahouse and Little Beehive are easy Lake Louise hikes, Mount St Piran is classified as an easy scramble.
 However, there is little actual hands-on scrambling involved.